-Seat Base Storage and Equipment Compartment
+Seat Base Storage

-The the house batteries are installed in the equipment compartment below the seats.
-There are also tackle trays and gear storage accessed through opening doors secured with push to close latches on each side of the base.
-Boats equipped with the freezer plate option will have the chilling
+Boats not equipped with an optional Seakeeper will have the engine and house batteries installed in the compartment below the seats.
+There will also be tackle and gear storage drawers accessed through opening doors in the side walls of the base.